Halidou Tinto: Early years and education

 Halidou Tinto grew up in Abidjan, Ivory Coast.
 As a teenager in the 1980s, his initial career aspiration was to become a famous musician, with him even recording a few singles.
 His eye turned from music to more formal schooling due to encouragement from his father.
 Tinto commenced his higher education with pharmaceutical studies at the University of Mali School of Medicine and Pharmacy.
 During his studies, he took on an internship from 1995 to 1999 at Centre Muraz in Burkina Faso.
 Much of his later research was inspired from his work in Tinga Robert Guiguemdé's lab at Centre Muraz.
 As a research associate, he studied the epidemiology of antimalarial drug resistance.

-In 1998, Halidou Tinto furthered his studies by obtaining a masters degree in Applied Microbiology and Biochemistry from the University of Ouagadougou in Burkina Faso.
+In 1998, Halidou Tinto furthered his studies by obtaining a master's degree in applied microbiology and Biochemistry from the University of Ouagadougou in Burkina Faso.
 Following his postgraduate studies, Tinto moved to Denmark for a year, where he worked on the development of new malaria combating drugs, at the Royal Danish School of Pharmacy.
 Upon return to Burkina Faso in 2001, he held his second research associate position, but this time at the Institute for Health Sciences Research (IRSS).
-Going back to Europe in 2003, Tinto completed his PhD studies in 2006 at the Institute of Tropical Medicine in Antwerp, Belgium.
+Going back to Europe in 2003, Tinto completed his PhD studies in 2006 at the Institute of Tropical Medicine in Antwerp.
 His PhD focused on antimalarial drug resistance through the examination of mechanisms of malaria parasites.

 Career

-Founding the Clinical Research Unit of Nanaro
+Founding the Clinical Research Unit of Nanoro

 After completing his PhD in Belgium, Halidou Tinto turned down an opportunity to work at the University of Ohio, and instead returned to the IRSS in Burkina Faso to establish his own research unit.
-By 2009, Tinto had created the Clinical Research Unit of Nanaro (CRUN) as part of the IRSS.
+By 2009, Tinto had created the Clinical Research Unit of Nanoro (CRUN) as part of the IRSS.
 This unit was a standout across the continent of Africa due to its advanced infrastructure that meets the international standards to run clinical trials.
 CRUN has developed into an equipped center that has the means to test new interventions in a GCP-compliant setting.
 Upon its founding, CRUN only staffed 10 people, but has now developed into a 600 person workforce.
 Their 27 projects span areas including malaria, bacterial infections, nutrition, and cardiometabolic diseases.
 Halidou Tinto oversaw the conduction of over 30 clinical trials at CRUN, including the GSK RTS,S phase 3 malaria vaccine trials.